honza/jordan/README.md

 >
 > --- For Whom The Bell Tolls, Ernest Hemingway

-Jordan is a Clojure authentication of web requests.
+Jordan is a Clojure library for Compojure that allows you to specify which routes require the user to be logged in or to be an administrator.

 Usage
 -----

+Jordan gives you two macros for protecting your routes: `with-loging-required` and `with-admin-required`.

 ``` clojure